som-shahlab/ehr_ml/doc_src/source/clmbr.rst

 clmbr_create_info is a command line program for preprocessing the dataset before training. clmbr_create_info is responsible for two very important hyperparameters, the time splits and the minimum patient feature count.
 CLMBR operates under a time split assumption such that training data, validation data and test data come from different times.
-Everything before the train_end_date is training.
-Everything between train_end_date and val_end_date is for validation.
+Everything between train_start_date and train_end_date is training.
+Everything between val_start_date and val_end_date is for validation.
 Everything past the val_end_date is assumed to be the test set and is not touched by CLMBR, either for internal validation or training.

 The second major hyperparameter is the minimum patient count.
 This controls how many patients are required to have a feature before it is used in the model.